 4. Customers Don’t Know Their Next Steps

 Managing the onboarding experience with manual processes like spreadsheets and email reminders leaves the door wide open for important client tasks to fall through the cracks.
 A lot of time gets wasted if everyone assumes they are waiting on someone else to complete the next task.
-And no one likes having to point the finger at a colleague (or customer) who didn’t get the job done on time.
+No one likes having to point the finger at a colleague (or customer) who didn’t get the job done on time.

 5. Customers Don’t Know If They Are Creating Delays

 How to fix it: An implementation and onboarding platform that gives a comprehensive view of the whole project lets everyone see where things are getting stuck.
 It also helps you get your customers get unstuck.
 Give your customers multiple ways to check on projects and complete tasks.
-They should be able to choose how they engage with the project—by logging in, through email, or a mobile app.
+They should be able to choose how they engage with the project by logging in, through email, or a mobile app.

 6. Customers Don’t Want to Do Extra Work to Keep Track of Tasks